sarahvch/FASTQ_Quality_Calc/README.md

 <h4>To use the script</h4>

-<p>This script can work directly with files.fa files.
+<p>This script can work directly with FASTQ files: file.fa.
 To use this script drag and drop your file_path/file.fa into the console.</p>